EANS-Adhoc: Erdöl-Lagergesellschaft m.b.H. / Invitation to tender to the Issuer for purchase outstanding Notes (ISIN: XS0905658349) - ANHANG () | aktiencheck.de

 Rationale

-The Issuer intends to terminate the listing of the Notes in the Official Market
+The Issuer intends to terminate the listing of the Notes in the Second Regulated

-Luxembourg Stock Exchange and to apply for the inclusion of the Notes in trading
+List of the Luxembourg Stock Exchange and to apply for the inclusion of the

-on: (i) the Third Market (Dritter Markt) of the Vienna Stock Exchange which is
+Notes in trading on: (i) the Third Market (Dritter Markt) of the Vienna Stock

-which is not a regulated market but a multilateral trading facility (MTF),
+Luxembourg Stock Exchange which is not a regulated market but a multilateral

 Purchase Price